antoinech13/Steroid/README.md

   ***medDrif(idx):***

-  - description: drift is estimated between all stars detected. this function return the median value of the image at idx
+  - description: drift is estimated between all stars detected. this function return the median value of the image at idx. **NEED TO EXECUTE ***computeImagesCorrection*** FIRST**
   - input: (INT) idx of image in the sequence
   - oupt: (array) 2d arry of drift in both axis

   ***avgDrif(idx):***

-  - description: drift is estimated between all stars detected. this function return the average value of the image at idx
+  - description: drift is estimated between all stars detected. this function return the average value of the image at idx. **NEED TO EXECUTE ***computeImagesCorrection*** FIRST**
   - input: (INT) idx of image in the sequence
   - oupt: (array) 2d arry of drift in both axis

    ***medAng(idx):***

-  - description: angle is estimated between all stars detected. this function return the median value of the image at idx
+  - description: angle is estimated between all stars detected. this function return the median value of the image at idx. **NEED TO EXECUTE ***computeImagesCorrection*** FIRST**
   - input: (INT) idx of image in the sequence
   - oupt: (FLOAT) angle of rotation

   ***avgAng(idx):***

-  - description: angle is estimated between all stars detected. this function return the average value of the image at idx
+  - description: angle is estimated between all stars detected. this function return the average value of the image at idx. **NEED TO EXECUTE ***computeImagesCorrection*** FIRST**
   - input: (INT) idx of image in the sequence
   - oupt: (FLOAT) angle of rotation